TyeS2K/nimbleide-mobile-app-template/README.md

-This project was inspired from the Figma Mobile Apps Prototyping Kit.
+This project was inspired by the Figma Mobile Apps Prototyping Kit.

 https://www.figma.com/community/file/1129468881607079432/mobile-apps-prototyping-kit